“Here mom, you can have the rest of this. I’ve had enough.”

 Maybe my attitude of “never enough” isn’t just irresponsible or selfish or careless – maybe it is actually in direct conflict with Jesus’ message.

 Jesus didn’t teach the American Dream.
-You knew that already, right?
 He didn’t teach us to fulfill our dreams, live life to the fullest, or to go in pursuit of the latest [phone/coat/car/house/vacation] upgrade.
-Jesus said different things.
+The Bible says different things.
 Upside-down, backwards things.
 Things like:

-- And, to the rich young ruler, “Sell everything you have and give to the poor.”
+- And, to the rich young ruler, “Go, sell your possessions and give to the poor.”
+(Matthew 19:21)

-I don’t like these words because I don’t know how to follow them in my own life – and even I did, they sound really hard to do.
+I don’t like these words because I don’t know how to follow them – and even I did, they sound really hard.

-But I can’t stop thinking that as I dream about building a pergola in my backyard and turning our 3-season porch into a legit sunroom (I’m ALL about this idea)…….. there might be someone else who is dreaming about building a hospital for their village, or an orphanage, or a well for clean water.
-Or maybe as I’m dreaming about the next activity or camp to sign my kids up for, someone else is dreaming of a Bible translation in their own language or enough money to buy a school uniform and supplies.
+But I can’t stop thinking that as I dream about turning our 3-season porch into a sunroom, there might be someone else who is dreaming about building a hospital for their village, or an orphanage, or a clean water well.
+Or maybe as I’m dreaming about the next sport or camp to sign my kids up for, someone else is dreaming of enough money to buy a school uniform and supplies.
 Maybe as I’m dreaming about getting pet chickens, someone else is dreaming of chickens so they can have a source of income and nutrition.
 Kinda puts things into [a very uncomfortable] perspective for me.

 I don’t think that God expects us to never get nice things or that we are all called to take a vow of poverty.
 But I think that in dismissing “sell everything” as too extreme, I have also sub-consciously dismissed many of Jesus’ teachings.